keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/components/scheduler/_index.md

 ---
 title: Keptn Lifecycle Scheduler
 linktitle: Scheduler
-description: Basic understanding of Keptn's Lifecycle Scheduler
+description: Basic understanding of the Keptn Scheduler
 weight: 80
 cascade:
 ---

-The **Keptn Scheduler** is an integral component of the Keptn Lifecycle Toolkit that orchestrates the deployment process.
+The **Keptn Scheduler** is an integral component of Keptn that orchestrates the deployment process.
 The **Keptn Scheduler** works by registering itself as a Permit plugin within the Kubernetes scheduling cycle that ensures that Pods are scheduled to a node until and unless the